accel-brain/accel-brain-code/README.md

 ### Simple Maze Solving by Deep Q-Network

-[demo/search_maze_by_deep_q_network.ipynb](https://github.com/chimera0/accel-brain-code/blob/master/Reinforcement-Learning/demo/search_maze_by_deep_q_network.ipynb) is a Jupyter notebook which demonstrates a simple maze solving algorithm based on Deep Q-Network, rigidly coupled with Deep Convolutional Neural Networks(Deep CNNs).
+[demo/search_maze_by_deep_q_network.ipynb](https://github.com/chimera0/accel-brain-code/blob/master/Reinforcement-Learning/demo/search_maze_by_deep_q_network.ipynb) is a Jupyter notebook which demonstrates a maze solving algorithm based on Deep Q-Network, rigidly coupled with Deep Convolutional Neural Networks(Deep CNNs).
 The function of the Deep Learning is **generalisation** and CNNs is-a **function approximator**.
+In this notebook, several functional equivalents such as CNN, Long Short-Term Memory(LSTM) networks, and the model which loosely coupled CNN and LSTM can be compared from a functional point of view.

 <div align="center">
     <p><a href="https://github.com/chimera0/accel-brain-code/blob/master/Reinforcement-Learning/demo/search_maze_by_deep_q_network.ipynb" target="_blank"><img src="https://storage.googleapis.com/accel-brain-code/Reinforcement-Learning/img/DQN_single_agent_goal_compressed.gif" /></a></p>